-Historically, the Ukrainian IT market uses the private entrepreneur model to structure relations with IT specialists by reaching services agreements with them.
-This model offers a number of benefits, mostly from a tax perspective.
+Historically, the Ukrainian IT market uses the model of private entrepreneurs for structuring the relations with IT specialists by concluding services agreements with them.
+This model bears a number of benefits, mostly from the tax perspective.

-Since the growth of the IT market in Ukraine, the government tried to change this model several times.
+Since the IT market has significantly grown in Ukraine over the past decade, the government tried to change this model several times.

-In 2022, Ukraine launched a new initiative called Diia City, which was developed specifically for IT business activities.
-A company that fulfils all the criteria can become a resident of Diia City.
-The residency regime provides IT companies with a number of benefits.
-In particular, companies engaged in the following types of activities may become Diia City residents:
+In 2022, Ukraine launched the new initiative called Diia City which was specifically developed for IT businesses.
+A company which corresponds with all criteria can become a resident of Diia City.
+The residency regime provides IT companies with many benefits.
+In particular, the companies engaged in the following types of activities may become Diia City residents.